 A Collision Records representative is available to assist you with any questions concerning the entry or completion of the Police Traffic Collision Report (PTCR).
-PTCR forms and manuals are available on request by contacting our Section.
+PTCR forms are available on request by contacting our Section.
 For instructions on completing a PTCR (Police Traffic Collision Report) please refer to the PTCR Manual.

 The Collision Records Section is not SECTOR.
 For questions regarding SECTOR, please contact SECTOR Support SECTOR@wsp.wa.gov

 Our office does not accept cash for the purchase of a collision report either by mail or at our office using the kiosk.
 Our Section only accepts check or money order through the mail, and credit card through our kiosk.

 How do I get a copy of my collision report?

 Use the WRECR application above to order and download your collision report electronically, or you can request a report by mail using the process above.